fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

 For our quickstart purposes, lines 2 and 9 are the most pertinent.
 In line 2, we import the *marine macro* from the [marine_rs_sdk](https://crates.io/crates/marine-rs-sdk) crate.
 The SDK which builds on top of the [wasmtime](https://wasmtime.dev/) runtime to enable you to write performant, effective Fluence Compute Functions for Fluence's serverless Wasm runtime.
 For a comprehensive overview and deep dive into Marine, see the [Marine book](https://fluence.dev/docs/marine-book/introduction).
 Suffice it to say that in order for methods, or structs, be callable from the outside, they need to be wrapped by the `#[marine]` (line 9) macro provided by the marine-rs-sdk.

-Go ahead run `fluence build` to recompile our code.
+Go ahead run `fluence build` to compile our code.
 You should see output similar to:

 ```bash
 # Making sure all services are downloaded...